Belay Zeleke: Early life

-After a while, Zeleke killed a man and refused to submit peacefully to Fitawrari Embiyala, the governor of Bichena.
-The Fitawrari marched to Lamcan to arrest Zeleke.
-In the skirmish that followed, Zeleke was killed in Kanto Maryam, and at Bokena his body was hung on a tree for a day in order to intimidate the local people.
-This event had a huge impact on the young Bälay and his entire family and relatives.
-Belay with his brother, Ejegu, and his mother left Lamcham for Caqqäta.
-It was there that Belay mastered his father’s rifle and began his career as a Shifta (bandit), cherishing the idea of avenging the blood of his father.
+After a while, Zeleke killed a man and refused to submit peacefully to the local governor, Fitawrari Embiyala, the governor of Bichena.
+In 1924, Fitawrari Embiyala marched to Lamcan to arrest Zeleke.
+In the skirmish that followed, Zeleke was killed in Kanto Maryam, and at Bokena his body was hung on a tree for a day in order to intimidate the locals.
+After the death of his father, Belay became a well known shifta (bandit) and was joined by some male members of his family.
+In 1935, Belay commanded a significant army of brigands that harassed the local authorities in the lowlands around the bank of the Abay River.